Strong Outflows and Inefficient Star Formation in the Reionization-era Ultra-faint Dwarf Galaxy Eridanus II: Methods

 where the sum is over all $N_*$ observed stars and the probability distribution function, $dN/d\FeH$, is evaluated at the latent abundance $\FeH'_i$ of each star.
 Equation \ref{eq:loglike} ensures that we do not infer an $\FeH'_i$ for any star beyond the maximum \FeHtext\ predicted by the model, while Equation \ref{eq:FeHPrior} penalizes the model for requiring $\FeH'_i$ values in tension with the $\text{CaHK}_i$ measurements.

 We adopt a truncated Gaussian prior on the SFH timescale, \tauSFHtext, centered at 0.7 Gyr with width 0.3 Gyr and bounded to be positive definite:

-This choice of prior is informed by \citet{gallart:2021} who derived a SFH from deep \textit{HST}/ACS photometry of \EriII\ that is peaked at the oldest possible age with half-width at half-maximum (HWHM) of $\sim$0.5 Gyr---or a $\sim$0.7 Gyr e-folding timescale for an exponentially declining SFH.
-While a negatively skewed prior may be appropriate---\citet{gallart:2021} suggests that the true duration of \EriII's burst of star formation is likely unresolved by their study and could be as short as 100 Myr---we adopt a Gaussian prior for simplicity.
+This choice of prior is informed by \citet{gallart:2021} who derived a SFH from deep \textit{HST}/ACS photometry of \EriII\ that is peaked at the oldest possible age with half-width at half-maximum (HWHM) of $\sim$0.5 Gyr corresponding to a $\sim$0.7 Gyr e-folding timescale for an exponentially declining SFH.
+While a negatively skewed prior may be appropriate --\citet{gallart:2021} suggest that the true duration of \EriII's burst of star formation is likely unresolved by their study and could be as short as 100 Myr -- we adopt a Gaussian prior for simplicity.

 Similarly, we adopt a positive definite truncated Gaussian prior on the SFH truncation time, \ttrunctext, centered at 1 Gyr with width 0.5 Gyr.

 This too is motivated by the lack of evidence found by \citet{gallart:2021} for star formation in \EriII\ within the last $\sim13$ Gyr years.